danielsGitStuff/mel/README.md

 - You want your files to be globally available
 - Syncing should always be immediately

+## What does it do?
+All services come with a client/server role.
+By design all server services do not need any further interaction after creation and setup.

+- Contacts synchronization
+  - can sync with Androids telephone book
+  - but can also just store it
+- File synchronization
+  - keeps the content of a folder identical on multiple devices
+  - comes with conflict solution (if files have been altered differently across devices)
+  - supports symlinks on Linux (sort of for Windows too)
+- File Dump
+  - think of it as a one way file synchronisation service
+  - client sends all files of a folder to the server
+  - files deleted on the client are not deleted on the server
+  - folder structure remains
+  - name conflicts are solved automatically by the server by adding dates and IDs

+ ## How to use
+ - Find a devices that suits as a server (S) and at least one you want to be mobile (M).
+ - Install Mel on both of them
+ - Have them connected to the same network
+ - make sure that ports 8888 and 8889 are not blocked by any firewall
+ - Pair them by going to "Pair" on one device
+   - it should now find the other
+   - click "Pair"
+   - now accept the certificates on both devices (make sure they match)
+ - create a server service on S
+ - go to "Access" on S and allow M to talk to the created service.
+ - create the according client service on M
+   - chose S, and S's service as server-service
+   - click "Create Service"

 ## Requirements
 Two devices:
 - Android: